 Diversity ensures that important decisions are made when all voices are represented.
-The Board’s three sectors represent a cross-section of the Orange County community.
-Members are part of our client-base, represent community groups, operate local businesses, teach in our schools, and run our government as elected officials.
+Members are recipients of our services, represent community groups, operate local businesses, teach in our schools, and run our government as elected officials.

 John Cappello, President